InLexIA, the AI translation solution for Ibexa DXP

 For editors

-Editors can :
+Publishers can :

-• Reprocess translated content manually if required
+• Reprocess manually translated content if required

 Thanks to its ease of use, no technical skills are required to trigger a translation.